michaelfecker/grid-0x6/README.md

 In general, the following steps will be performed to generate such a grid:

 1. Create a hexagonally aligned set of vertices.
 These vertices are created in layers.
-Layer 0 represents the middle point of the hexagon, while each further layer is another, bigger hexagon.
+A layer is a set of hexagonally aligned vertices.
+Each additional layer is more far away from the midpoint.
+Layer ze represents the midpoint of the hexagon, while each further layer is another, bigger hexagon.
+With each additional layer, the numer of vertices in the respective layer increases.
+As an example, layer one has six vertices, while layer two has twelve vertices.
+Excluding layer one, each layer has double the amount of vertices compared to the previous layer.
    ![Set of hexagonally aligned vertices in a set of layers](/example/010_vertices.png "Set of hexagonally aligned vertices in a set of layers")
 2. Build triangles with the previously created vertices.
    ![Triangles connecting the previously created vertices](/example/010_triangles.png "Triangles connecting the previously created vertices")